 11. Attend a high school football game.

 Fall means football for many fans, so wrap the family in your town's high school colors and cheer on the local favorites.
 Don’t forget blankets and snacks!

 12. Celebrate Halloween animal-style at ZooBoo.

 Head over to the Bergen County Zoo for a special day of trick-or-treating, ghost stories, magic shows, and the Eerie Express train ride around the zoo in October.
-This is a popular ticketed event that often sells out, so contact the zoo early for availability.
-Families can also check out Boo at the Zoo events at Cape May County Zoo, the Cohanzick Zoo, and Space Farms Zoo.
+This is a popular ticketed event that often sells out, so contact the zoo early for availability (2018 date TBA soon!).
+Families can also check out Boo at the Zoo events at Cape May County Zoo and the Cohanzick Zoo.

 Goblins and ghouls are ready to jump out when you least expect it!
 Lights, displays, and spooky sounds set the stage for the live actors, local Boy Scouts and their families.
 The event is free in exchange for a food donation to be given to the Old Bridge Food Bank.
 Hours are Friday and Saturdays 7–10 p.m. and Sundays 7–9:30 p.m.
 Little ones can enjoy the displays without scary actors on weekends from 3:30–6 p.m.